 - 1993 – DT466NGD.
 New Generation Diesel.
 Numerous evolutions.
 Bosch P7100 pump

 - 1995 – DT466E.
 Hydraulic Electric Unit Injectors (HEUI).
 Other emissions related updates

 - 2004 – DT466.
 2nd generation HEUI.
 New turbo system, cooled EGR, 4-valve heads

-- 2007 – MaxxForce DT.
+- 2007 – received marketing name change to the MaxxForce DT.
 Wiring harness and crankcase ventilation system updates.
 Other emissions updates

 - 2010 – MaxxForce DT.
 More emissions updates.
 Twin turbo options.
 All engines receive intercoolers and aftercooling

 This is a very short list and doesn’t cover every minor update from each year.
 Point is – the engines been through its fair share of updates and changes over the years.
 That’s par for course with any engine that’s been in production for nearly 40 years.

 For conversions, the 1993-1995 models with the Bosch P7100 pump are usually preferred.

 As we show above, the DT466 went through its fair share of updates.
 However, the ‘E’ was added to indicate electronic controls.
 DT466E are mostly computer controlled engines due to all of the advancements, especially the HEUI updates.